henrik/title_helpers/README.markdown

     <title><%= title("My Site") %></title>

 where "My Site" is your base title.
-If no custom title has been set for the current page, the returned title will just be that base title.
-You could provide the base title from a constant, a configuration object or just put it inline like above.
+If no custom title has been set for the current page, the returned title will just be that base title (except in development – see below).

+You can provide the base title inline, like above.
+You could also, of course, provide it from a constant or a configuration object that you set up in an initializer, e.g.

+    <title><%= title(SITE_TITLE) %></title>

 Your views and controllers can set title prefixes ("Welcome – My Site") as well as override the full title ("Welcome to My Site!").

 You can use `title` without an argument to get just the title prefix.
 This is handy for headers: